 Lafayette Square is conveniently located along the St. Charles Avenue streetcar line.

-Easy parking is available in the Poydras Center (650 Poydras Street) for a flat $10 fee per day.
-Enter the parking garage from Camp Street.
+Easy parking is available at several surface and indoor parking lots within a few blocks of the festival.
+The Poydras Center (650 Poydras Street) will offer all-day partking on Saturday and Sunday for a flat fee of $7 per day -- enter the parking garage from Camp Street.

 On the Radio: